QualifiedRocket/equation-solver/README.md

 # equation-solver
-Factor and solve typed math functions using C#
+Factor and solve math functions using C#